Nurturing Child Counselling in Fort Langley with a Caring Therapist for Kids

 Frequently Asked Questions

-• There are some signs that may signal that your child needs counselling.
-For example, a child who has suddenly begun to have developmental problems or rebel and act “out of character” in ways that are not considered normal behaviour for their age, may need to talk to a professional.
-In addition, if your child has experienced a significant trauma (i.e. abuse, the death of a loved one or pet, uprooting, divorce, chronic illness, etc.) recently or in the past, but has not received treatment or therapy for it, he/she will most likely benefit from child counselling.
+• Some signs may signal that your child needs counselling.
+For example, a child who has suddenly begun to have developmental problems, rebel and act “out of character” or in ways that are not considered normal behaviour for their age.
+In addition, if your child has experienced a significant trauma (i.e. abuse, the death of a loved one or pet, uprooting, divorce, chronic illness, etc.) recently or in the past, but has not received treatment for it, he/she will most likely benefit from child counselling.

 • Unprovoked aggression